Echinocereus viereckii subsp. morricalii (Ríha) N.P.Taylor

 Echinocereus morricalii, Echinocereus viereckii var. morricalii

-Echinocereus viereckii subsp. morricalii is a cactus with almost spineless stems that branch profusely from the base.
-The stems are yellowish-green to bright green, up to 20 inches (50 cm) long and up to 3 inches (7.5 cm) in diameter.
-They will turn purple in full sun.
-During the winter rest they become wrinkled from lack of water.
-The flowers are bright magenta, funnel-shaped, up to 4 inches (10 cm) in diameter and appear in spring.
+Echinocereus viereckii subsp. morricalii is a cactus with yellowish-green to bright green, almost spineless stems that branch profusely from the base.
+The stems are up to 20 inches (50 cm) long and up to 3 inches (7.5 cm) in diameter.
+They turn purple in full sun.
+During the winter rest, the stems become wrinkled from lack of water.
+The bright magenta flowers are funnel-shaped, up to 4 inches (10 cm) in diameter, and appear in spring.